Tim Dunn, M.A., President, GLE, Inc. DBA Earth Nurture

 **It is often implied, quite mistakenly, that a barrel of oil could easily be turned into whatever product is desired.
 Nothing could be further from the truth.
 A barrel of crude oil has many complex chemicals in it, of various different weights / densities.
 These various densities are suitable for producing only a limited number of items.
 'Light' naphtha, the kind used to make plastics, is lighter than gasoline, and more dense than natural gas.
 It has very few uses besides making plastics.
 It is also used for making products in relatively limited demand, such as 'white gasoline' aka 'Coleman fuel,' lighter fluid, and solvent.
 Click here to see this illustrated.

 ***How 'sustainable' is corn?
 Every phase of cultivation: Planting, fertilization, weed killing, pest killing, harvesting, and transporting of harvested corn, uses diesel to run the machinery which does this work, and the fertilizer used in growing corn is also made out of petroleum.
 Furthermore, the process uses vast amounts of water, and pollutes the remaining ground water with pesticides and herbicides, rendering it toxic.
 Click here to read a Time Magazine article which expresses extreme skepticism about the greenness of biofuel.
-What is the effect of the combination of open markets in world trade and alternative uses for grain, such as gasohol, biodiesel, and 'sustainable plastic?
-Read this to learn more: Click here to learn more.
+How green are bioplastics compared to plastics made from petroleum products?
+Click here to see a recent study from the University of Pittsburgh

 There are 280 million (American) tons of plastic (255 million metric tonnes) made every year.
 Worldwide production of PLA, or corn plastic, is about 500,000 tons, or about 2 tenths of one percent of the 'conventional' plastic made every year.
 It takes about 2.61 tonnes of corn to make one tonne of PLA, so it would take 665 million tonnes of grain to replace all of the conventional plastic with PLA.
 The UN says that well over a billion people are hungry right now, with a world grain production of 1.73 billion tonnes of grain.
 It would take 38% of the world's grain supply to make all of the world's plastic out of grain.